 Dry mouth in patients with Sjogren’s syndrome may also pose problems for the dentist, exactly like recurrent dental caries along with very beautiful recent restorations.
 If such individuals have teeth filled with glass ionomer requiring regular local fluoride therapy, the restoration’s margin may break down, increasing the risk of tooth decay recurrence.
 When the patient has extensive cervical caries extended to the distal of the second molar, the story will be more complicated.
 This is due as, now, the dentist needs to shave and restore them!!

 Home treatments for dry mouth

 There was no standard protocol for dental treatment of dry mouth until 2016 when the Sjogren’s Syndrome Foundation (SSF) proposed guidelines to help prevent dental caries in patients with Sjogren’s syndrome.
-Local fluoride therapy can help prevent dental caries; however, this should not cause damage to glass ionomer fillings.
+Local fluoride therapy may help prevent dental caries; however, this shouldn’t cause damage to glass ionomer fillings.
 Another way to prevent dry mouth is to stimulate salivation, by either increasing the chewing activity or taking drugs.
 The former is done by chewing sugar-free gums and the latter involves taking drugs such as pilocarpine Hydrochloride (Salagen) and cevimeline (Evoxac).
 Individuals who have extensive dental caries are recommended to use fluoride varnish, fluoride gels, or chlorhexidine mouthwashes to improve their dry mouth.